project-koku/koku-metrics-operator/docs/csv-description.md

 * Packaging the CSV report files into tarballs.

 #### Additional Capabilities:
-* Resource Optimization metrics collection (the default is to not collect these metrics).
+* Resource Optimization metrics collection.
 * The operator can be configured to gather all previous data within the configured retention period or a maximum of 90 days.
 The default data collection period is the 14 previous days.
 This setting is only applicable to newly created KokuMetricsConfigs.
 * The operator can be configured to automatically upload the packaged reports to cost management through Red Hat Insights Ingress service.
 * The operator can create a source in console.redhat.com.
 A source is required for cost management to process the uploaded packages.